nodejs/modules/doc/announcement.md

 By default in the new `--experimental-modules`, file extensions are mandatory in `import` statements: `import './file.js'`, not `import './file'`.
 However, the CommonJS-style automatic extension resolution behavior (`'./file'`) can be enabled via a new flag, `--es-module-specifier-resolution=node`.
 (Its inverse, the default, is `--es-module-specifier-resolution=explicit`.)
 Package names are still just package names, e.g. `import fs from 'fs'`.

-We’re providing the `--es-module-specifier-resolution=node` flag to opt in to cjs-style extension and `index` resolution.
+We’re providing the `--es-module-specifier-resolution=node` flag to opt in to CommonJS-style extension and `index` resolution.
 We’ve turned it off by default to collect feedback on how users feel about using fully specified paths before we unflag the `--experimental-modules` implementation.
 You can find our discussion on the topic [here](https://github.com/nodejs/modules/issues/268).

-Since explicit file extensions are usually required on the Web, we hope that aligning with that style encourages code to be cross-platform by default.
+One of the primary reasons for this design decision was to encourage the authoring of code that could be shared between browser and Node.js environments by giving our specifier resolution algorithm the same baseline functionality as the browser.

 ## `module.createRequireFromPath`

-The “CommonJS globals” `require`, `exports`, `module.exports`, `__filename`, `__dirname` are not defined in ES modules.
+The “CommonJS globals” (`require`, `exports`, `module`, `__filename`, `__dirname`) are not defined in ES modules.
 However, [`module.createRequireFromPath()`](https://nodejs.org/api/modules.html#modules_module_createrequirefrompath_filename) can be used to create a CommonJS `require` function to be used in an ES module context.

 ## `import` for JavaScript only